 This post-observation questioning should take 30 minutes (+10% at the discretion of the independent assessor to allow the apprentice to complete their last answer).
 This time is in addition to the 60 minutes of direct observation.
 During the post-observation questioning session, the independent assessor must ask a minimum of 4 set open questions to assess related underpinning knowledge linked to K12 (topics detailed below).
-The 4 set questions will be set in advance and will directly address the knowledge requirement mapped to the Observation(K12).
+The 4 set questions will directly address the knowledge requirement mapped to the Observation (K12).
 Apprentices should be given the opportunity to explain how they have considered K12 when demonstrating leadership via questioning which will be focused on the following 4 areas: